ansible/lightbulb/tools/aws_lab_setup/README.md

 1. Create an Access Key ID and Secret Access Key.
 Save the ID and key for later.
 See [AWSHELP](aws-directions/AWSHELP.md) for a detailed howto.

-1. Create Amazon VPC.
-Use the wizard and just accept the defaults.
-It should create a VPC and a subnet.
-Save this info for later.
-To do so, in the AWS management console click on "Services", and underneath "Networking & Content Delivery" pick "VPC".
+1. Create an Amazon VPC: in the AWS management console click on "Services", and underneath "Networking & Content Delivery" pick "VPC".
 In the new dashboard, click on "Start VPC Wizard" and follow the guide.
 Accept all default, but providing a meaningful VPC name helps if others use the same AWS account.
+After the creation of the VPC, search for the VPC and write down the "VPC ID".
+Also, on the left side of the VPC dashboard pick "Subnets", filter the table for your VPC and write down the "Subnet ID".

 1. Install `boto` and `boto3`.